 Eman Hamed is a graduate student in the Neuroscience Program at Illinois, and is also a neurosurgery trainee who studied at the University of Alexandria Faculty of Medicine.
 She conducts research with Martha Gillette of cell and developmental

-biology, Hunjoon Kong of chemical and biomolecular engineering, and Brad Sutton of bioengineering.
+biology, Hyunjoon Kong of chemical and biomolecular engineering, and Brad Sutton of bioengineering.
 She’ll use MRI imaging to understand how restorative sleep removes brain toxins and metabolites through the glymphatic system.
 Her goal is to

 better understand the system’s role in cognitive function, and will be testing for drug treatments that may improve such function.